S-W-Williams/BannedStory4-revived/README.md

 The remaining work required is re-creating its asset data.
 The program was exclusively hosted on maplesimulator.com, and all of its assets were stored on it's webserver.

-I have been able to successfully decompile the code using [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler), but discovered that BannedStory 4 uses multple custom data format's that are interdependent on each other, so work is required to reverse engineer the formats and then convert existing MapleStory data into BannedStory 4 formats.
+I have been able to successfully decompile the code using [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler), but discovered that BannedStory 4 uses multple custom data format's that are interdependent on each other, so now we need to

+1. correctly reverse engineer the formats
+2. convert existing MapleStory data into BannedStory 4 formats.

+So for I have been able to create test data that is loadable by the program, but more data and testing is needed before we can be sure the formats are correct.

-### What progress have we made so far regarding its data format?
+### What do we know so far regarding its data format?
 BannedStory 4 requires assets in the form of 3 files formats:
 - .dat
 - .pak